 Heavy rainfall followed by flooding not only causes damage to buildings and homes, but can also affect plants in the garden.
 Unfortunately, there is little that can be done to save a garden that’s been flooded.
 The extent of most flood damage plants in the garden is dependent on the time of year, duration of flood waters, plant sensitivity to garden flooding, and type of soil the plants are growing in.

-Learn more about flood damage clean up in the garden.
 When plants are exposed to standing water for long periods of time, the roots can suffocate and die.
-Toxic compounds can also build up in saturated soils inhibit photosynthesis. thus slowing or stopping plant growth.
-Additionally over saturated soils also favor fungal growth.
+Toxic compounds can also build up in saturated soils inhibiting photosynthesis. thus slowing or stopping plant growth.
+Additionally over-saturated soils also favor fungal growth.

 Flood damage to ornamental plants from rising water generally is not as extensive as with vegetable crops.
 In addition, dormant plants are more tolerant than actively growing plants to flooding.
 Newly planted seeds and transplants may not survive even short-term flooding, and seeds may have washed away.